paulcooke/ga-sei-project-1-tetris-vanilla-javascript/README.md

   }
 ```

-* The next function then does a little bit of game logic - plays the line clear sound, updates scores, adjusts game and music speed if it needs to, before going through the 2d array in a nested loop and essentially making each cell get the class from the cell above itself, bringing the whole board down to fill the space created by the cleared line/s.
-Doing this as a nested loop means you can clear two lines together that are not directly above each ther (1st and 3rd from bottom for example) and it will still work correctly:
+* The next function then does a little bit of game logic - plays the line clear sound, updates scores, adjusts game and music speed if it needs to, before going through the 2d array in a nested loop and essentially making each cell copy the class from the cell above itself, bringing the whole board down to fill the space created by the cleared line/s.
+Doing this as a nested loop means you can clear two lines together that are not directly above each other (1st and 3rd from bottom for example) and it will still work correctly:

 ```javascript